6 Benefits of Clove Essential Oil for Health

 Major uses of Clove

-Chewing a clove bud after meals or when required removes and foul odor from the mouth and gives a pleasant aroma.
+Chewing a clove bud after meals or when required removes a foul odor from the mouth and gives a pleasant aroma.

 Further, its antiseptic nature kills any germs in the mouth after meals.
 This helps clean the mouth.